Richieone13/portfolio/README.md

 * Classification problem to predict whether the likes or dislikes a song
 * Exploratory Data Analysis and creating visualisation for songs in Spotify
 * 72% accuracy to predict whether the person likes or dislikes a song using Decision Tree Model
+* Size of Dataset: 2017 entries with set of 17 features

 <img src="Spotify_Classifier/Spotify_DecisionTree.png" width="500" height="500">